fferflo/einx/docs/source/gettingstarted/jit.rst

     x0 = backend.sum(i0, axis=1)
     return x0

-einx passes this string to `exec() <https://docs.python.org/3/library/functions.html#exec>`_ to just-in-time compile the function.
-It then invokes the function using the required arguments and backend (i.e. Numpy, Torch, Jax or Tensorflow).
+einx passes this string and variables such as ``backend`` to `exec() <https://docs.python.org/3/library/functions.html#exec>`_ to just-in-time compile the function.
+It then invokes the function using the required arguments.
 The traced function is cached, such that subsequent calls with the same signature of inputs can reuse it and incur no overhead other than for cache lookup.

 When using just-in-time compilation like `jax.jit <https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html>`_, einx incurs zero overhead (other than during